contrivancecompanychicago/cosine-game-forum-harlowe/README.md

  * Fixed a long-standing bug where clicking the sidebar "undo" and "redo" icons would cause `(click:?Page)` in the preceding or following passages to automatically fire, even though you didn't actually click them.
  * Significantly improved the performance of macros like `(enchant:)` and `(click:)` when they target a hook's `chars` or `lines`, such as by `(enchant: ?passage's hooks, $changer)`.
  * Fixed a bug where an `(enchant:)` given `?passage's chars` would crash Harlowe if the passage began with whitespace characters.
+ * Fixed a bug where `(enchant:)` given a link changer such as `(link:)` would cause a Javascript error.
+It now causes no error, but it does nothing.
+(The documentation that formerly cited this as an example usage has been changed.)
+ * Fixed a bug where `(hover-style:)` combined with a link changer such as `(link:)` would cause the specified hover style, after the link was clicked, to permanently persist on the hook.

 ####Alterations